genelet/godbi/README.md

     SORTREVERSE string `json:"sortreverse,omitempty" hcl:"sortreverse,optional"`
 }
 ```
-It searches many rows with pagination.
-The meanings of the capital fields are (note that they have default values):
+It selects multiple rows with pagination.
+The meanings of the capital fields are:

 Field | Default | Meaning in Input Data `ARGS`
 --------- | ------- | -----------------------
-MAXPAGENO | "maxpageno" | how many pages in total
+_MAXPAGENO_ | "maxpageno" | how many pages in total
-TOTALNO | "totalno" | how many records in total
+_TOTALNO_ | "totalno" | how many records in total
-ROWCOUNT | "rowcount" | how many record in each page
+_ROWCOUNT_ | "rowcount" | how many record in each page
-PAGENO | "pageno" | return only data of the specific page
+_PAGENO_ | "pageno" | return only data of the specific page
-SORTBY | "sortby" | sort the returned data by this
+_SORTBY_ | "sortby" | sort the returned data by this
-SORTREVERSE | "sortreverse" | 1 to return the data in reverse
+_SORTREVERSE_ | "sortreverse" | 1 to return the data in reverse

-`TotalForce` defines: 0 for not calculating total number of records; -1 for calculating; and 1 for optionally calculating.
+_TotalForce_ is defined in this way: 0 for not calculating total number of records; -1 for calculating; and 1 for optionally calculating.
 In the last case, if there is no input data for `ROWCOUNT` or `PAGENO`, there is no pagination information.

 #### 2.2.6) *Delete*